netgen/ngclasslist/README.md

 Netgen Class List Datatype is an eZ Publish extension that provides a datatype to select and store a list of content classes.

 Suppose you are developing a Category class that has attributes which parametrise how fetching of children works.
-You would add a `class_filter_type` attribute (which is of `ngclasslist` datatype provided by the extension) to your Category class and would use it in the following way in the code:
+You would add a `class_filter_array` attribute (which is of `ngclasslist` datatype provided by the extension) to your Category class and would use it in the following way in the code:

 ```
 {def $children = fetch(